 Our members include an American living in New York whose family left Towcester for the New World in 1635 and a member in Sydney, Australia whose family was connected with Towcester Railway Station in the nineteenth century.

 We fund a prize for history at Sponne School, and were very pleased that the first winner of the prize became an archaeologist who worked on one of the digs at Bury Mount.

 Our website includes some family history and this has led to many contacts with people around the world.
 For example all the gravestones in the Victorian part of Towcester Cemetery were recorded, and the inscriptions were checked against the official burial registers.
 The photographs and lists have been put on our website, and proved useful to the Towcester Town Council, as burial space is short, especially with the future Towcester expansion.

 As a Millennium project, members of the society researched and designed the green plaques on significant buildings in Towcester.
 These were launched in 2002, after two years of effort in getting permissions from the various tenants, landlords, local councils and English Heritage.

 Through historic research and volunteering, society members support local organisations, such as the Towcester Museum and the Towcester 917 project.
 Towcester 917 is to commemorate the Battle of Towcester 1100 years ago between the Saxons and the Vikings and there are major events on 17th June and 23rd July 2017.

 When funding for the Towcester Reminiscence group ceased, it was able to continue due to support from our society and Towcester library.

-Our retiring chairman, John Morris, is also chairman of the Towcester Area WW1 Commemoration Committee, founded in October 2013, whose members have been organising events, the most notable of which is the talk on the Somme given last September in Towcester by Dan Snow, the well-known and popular TV historian.
+Our retiring chairman, John Morris, is also chairman of the Towcester Area WW1 Commemoration Committee, founded in October 2013, whose members have been organising events, the most notable of which is the talk on the Somme given in September 2016 in Towcester by Dan Snow, the well-known and popular TV historian.